 Myth two: An EV’s range limits your journeys

-A common reason that has held many drivers back from switching to an EV is battery range and the fear that this could limit journeys.
+A common reason that has held many drivers back from switching to an EV is battery range and the fear that this could limit journeys or leave them stuck on the road with an empty battery (known as range anxiety).
 With vehicle manufacturers constantly developing better batteries with longer ranges, this really isn’t a concern anymore.

 Some EV models that are designed for city driving may have a lower range, but the average range of EVs currently on the market is 181 miles which is a substantial distance to travel before needing a recharge.
 A government survey found that 99% of UK journeys are under 100 miles, so a range of 181 miles is unlikely to cause an issue on a day-to-day basis.